XamarinUniversity/build2018-labs/lab1/README.md

 3. Open **NoteEntryEditPage.xaml.cs** and add an event handler method named **OnDeleteEntry** to handle the button click.

 4. In the event handler, ask the user whether they _really_ want to delete the note.
 You can use the built-in `DisplayAlert` method which is part of the `ContentPage` base class.
-It takes a minimum of three parameters:
+It takes a minimum of three parameters, with an optional fourth if you need a cancel button:
     - **Title** - set this to `"Delete Entry?"`
     - **Description** - set this to `$"Are you sure you want to delete the entry {Title}?"`
     - **OK Button Text** - set this to `"Yes"`